Martin boundaries and asymptotic behavior of branching random walks: Introduction

-It will be important to know when the branching random walk induced by a fixed neighborhood $U$ is, as we shall say, a $\mathcal{F}$-BRW (Cf.\ \cite{Zucca}, \cite{BZ_genfunapproach} and \cite{bertacchi-zucca-infinite-type}).
-Roughly speaking (cf.\ Definition \ref{def:F-BRW}) the reproducing mechanism of the BRW induced by $U$ is a multi-type Galton-Watson process with only \emph{finitely} many types.
-In particular there is only one type if and only if the offspring distribution of the induced BRW does not depend on the vertex (the amount of ``lost'' children which would be placed outside $U$ at any vertex has the same law everywhere).

-Let us point out that even if we choose $U$ to be a subset of a infinite, locally finite and transitive graph, and the BRW induced by $U$ is an $\mathcal F$-BRW, that does not imply that $U$ (as a graph), or the induced BRW, are quasi-transitive.
-For instance let $P$ be simple RW on $G$, then any BRW induced by constant-degree subgraphs is an $\mathcal F$-BRW.
+It will be important to know when the BRW induced by a fixed subset $U$ is an $\mathcal{F}$-BRW (see \cite{Zucca}, \cite{BZ_genfunapproach} and \cite{bertacchi-zucca-infinite-type}).
+Roughly speaking, in this case (see Definition \ref{def:F-BRW}), the global behavior of the BRW induced by $U$ is the same as the global behavior of a multi-type Galton-Watson process with only \emph{finitely} many types (see \cite[Definition 2.2]{Zucca} and the subsequent discussion).
+Sometimes, for sake of simplicity, we say that an $\mathcal{F}$-BRW has a finite number of types.
+Note that $\{\B_n\}_n$ has only one type, whereas $\{\mathbb{U}_n\}_n$ has only one type if and only if the (induced) offspring distribution of $\{\mathbb{U}_n\}_n$ does not depend on the vertex (in this case the amount of ``lost'' children which would be placed outside $U$ by $\{\B_n\}_n$ at any vertex has the same law everywhere).
+Note that transitive and quasi-transitive BRWs are particular cases of $\mathcal{F}$-BRWs.
+Let us point out that even if we choose $U$ to be a subset of an infinite, locally finite and transitive graph, and the BRW induced by $U$ is an $\mathcal F$-BRW, that does not imply that $U$ (as a graph), or the induced BRW, are quasi-transitive.
+However, if $P$ is the simple RW on $G$, then any BRW induced by constant-degree subgraphs is an $\mathcal F$-BRW.